Should I Drink a Protein Shake Before or After a Workout?Dec 13, 2021

 What Kind of Protein Should I Consume?

 After your workout, you want to get protein into you system ASAP, and whey protein is perfect for that.
-Openfit Recovery packs in 20 grams of easily digestible whey protein to fuel your muscles, and it also includes some tart cherry powder that can help reduce post workout soreness.
+LADDER Whey Protein packs in 26 grams of easily digestible, fast-absorbing whey protein isolate to fuel your muscles, and it also includes 7 grams of BCAAs that can help improve muscle recovery.
+If you’re on a plant-based diet, LADDER Plant Protein has 21 grams of pea protein and is both vegan and gluten-free.

-If you’re just looking to hit your target protein goal, you likely want to opt for a slightly slower absorbing protein, as it will help keep you feeling fuller for longer.
-The Openfit Plant-Based Protein Shake contains 20 grams of pea protein, which takes a bit more time to digest.
-It also has seven grams of fiber to help you stay satisfied.
-Have it as part of a balanced meal or snack, or simply as a tasty chocolate treat whenever you like!
+If you’re just looking to hit your target protein goal, you likely want to opt for a slightly slower absorbing protein, like pea protein, as it will help keep you feeling fuller for longer.
+LADDER Plant-Based Nutrition Shake contains 20 grams of pea protein and has 7 g of fiber to help you stay satiated throughout the day.